This post may contain affiliate links. Please read our disclosure policy.

 a bowl of cherries surrounded by flour, sugar, butter, cornstarch, and lemon juice on a large wooden cutting board.

-• Butter: Softened butter is used in the shortbread crust and in the topping.
+• Butter: Softened butter is used in both the crust and crumb topping for richness and flavor.

-• Flour: All-purpose flour is used in the crust to give it structure and is also used in the topping.
+• Flour: All-purpose flour gives structure to the crust and crumb topping.

 Recipe Variations

-• Coconut Cherry Pie: Mix shredded coconut into the crust or topping for a tropical feel.
+• Coconut Addition: Mix shredded coconut into the crust or topping for a tropical feel.

-• Cherry Pie With Chocolate Drizzle: Once the pie is baked, drizzle some melted chocolate over the top for a luxurious finish.
+• Chocolate Drizzle: After baking, drizzle melted chocolate over the pie for a sweet finish.

-• Spiced Cherry Pie: Infuse the cherry filling with a touch of cinnamon and allspice for a warm, spiced flavor profile.
+• Spiced Filling: Add a pinch of cinnamon and allspice to the filling for a warm, spiced twist.

 How To Make A Cherry Pie

-1. Make the cherry pie filling: In a 2-quart saucepan, stir together the pitted cherries, cornstarch, sugar, and lemon juice.
-Bring to a boil over medium heat; reduce heat to low and cook, stirring frequently for 5 minutes.
+2. Make the Cherry Filling: In a 2-quart saucepan, combine the pitted cherries, cornstarch, sugar, and lemon juice.
+Bring to a boil over medium heat, then reduce to low and cook, stirring frequently, for 5 minutes.

-2. Make the streusel topping: In a small bowl, stir together the flour, sugar, brown sugar, and cinnamon.
-Blend in the softened butter using a fork and mix until combined.
-Spoon the topping over the cherries and place the baking dish on a baking sheet to catch any filling that might spill over while the pie bakes.
+2. Make the Streusel Topping: In a small bowl, stir together the flour, sugar, brown sugar, and cinnamon.
+Add softened butter and mix with a fork until combined.
+Spoon the topping over the cherries.
+Place the baking dish on a baking sheet to catch any spillover.

 four photos showing how to assemble a cherry pie.
 Photos show the pie crust, cherry filling, and streusel topping.

-1. Bake for 35-40 minutes, until filling is bubbly and the topping is golden.
+1. Bake the Pie: Bake at 350°F for 35–40 minutes, until the topping is golden and the filling is bubbly.

-2. Allow the pie to cool or enjoy while still warm.
-Top with whipped cream or vanilla ice cream, if desired.
+2. Cool and Serve: Let the pie cool slightly or enjoy warm.
+Top with whipped cream or vanilla ice cream, if you’d like.

 a single serving cherry pie in a square dish.